IntegralDefense/ACE/docs/index.rst

 Release v\ |release|.

 ACE is a detection system and automation framework.
-At ACE’s foundation are its engines for recursive analysis and intuitive presentation to the analyst.
+At ACE’s foundation are its engines for recursive analysis and its delivery of an intuitive presentation to the analyst.
+ACE's goal is to reduce the analyst's time-to-disposition to as close to zero as humanly possible.

+While ACE is a powerful detection system, and does have built in detections, ACE does not ship with all of the yara signatures and intel detections that teams have built around it.
+However, ACE makes it easy to load your own yara signatures and atomic indicator detections.

 Alerts are sent to ACE, and ACE handles the ordinary, manual, redundant, and repetitive tasks of collecting, combining, and relating data.
-ACE will then contextually and intuitively present all the right data to the human, allowing for a quick, high confidence determination to be made.
+ACE will then contextually and intuitively present all the right data to the analyst, allowing for a quick, high confidence determination to be made.

 Got some new analysis that can be automated?
 Awesome!
 Add your automation, and let ACE keep working for you.